Compare two cars

 Verdict

 Mercedes Benz appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers significantly better overall protection, taking the lead here.
-From there things take a different direction, with Tesla being considerably quicker, thus putting more smile on driver's face.
+From there things take a different direction, with Tesla outracing its opponent in any situation possible, making it better choice for boy racers.
 The American car provides significantly better range, something that shouldn't be overlooked.
-It's not difficult to say then that if I'd need to make a choice, it would definitely be the Tesla.
+All together, there's not much more to say, in this case I wouldn't even consider anything but Tesla.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among thousands of similar, yet so different vehicles.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.